nmbr73/Kernfusion/Wiki/About.md

 Depending on the source, we will have some material structured like a book - and people tend to build documentation this way.
 But whenever you ask yourself "how can I bring the files in the Obsidian folder into the right order", or "the order of the articles on the left hand side of MkDocs output is not correct", you are probably on the wrong track!
 A Wiki is a "network" of articles and not designed to be read from a beginning to an end.

+> [!warning] Content will be hardly be publishable as a book!
+>
+> It's really nice, to have manuals as a PDF or even an ePub.
+But, it must be clear that this will unfortunately hardly be possible with the approach pursued here.
+This is a serious disadvantage of which one must be aware.

 ### Write with Style

 Make sure that you write your text to have a meaning, not a nice formatting.
 The formatting comes for free and is very flexible if you got the semantics right.
-If for example you write using a tool like Scrivener, then you are probably on the wrong track as soon as you set a font, its size, a color, or something similar.
+If for example you write using tools like Word, Pages, Scrivener, or such, then you are probably on the wrong track as soon as you set a font, its size, a color, or something similar.
 You almost always want to use a "Style" for that!
 This way you can set and change the formatting of such elements easily and for each target output format individually.

+### Folders vs Tags (Subpages vs Categories)

+Subpages help to group articles that belong together.
+For example all [[Kartaverse]] core technologies are placed in a 'Kartaverse' folder.
+Categories are a different kind of grouping: Articles from very different subpages can belong to the same category and a single article can belong to multiple categories.
+There might be for example articles of a 'Reference' kind in very different folders (subpages).
+In some cases even both groupings can make sense: All the Kartaverse workflows are grouped by a 'Workflows' subpage in the Kartaverse and each such article is tagged as a 'Workflow' (each Kartaverse Workflow is a Workflow, but not every Workflow has to be a Kartaverse Workflow).

 ## Potential Sources